Adapalene/benzoyl peroxide

 Adapalene/benzoyl peroxide, sold under the brand name Epiduo among others, is a fixed-dose combination medication for the treatment of acne vulgaris.
-It is a combination of adapalene, a retinoid; and benzoyl peroxide.
+It is a combination of adapalene, a synthetic retinoid; and benzoyl peroxide, an oxidizing agent.

+Adapalene/benzoyl peroxide (Epiduo Gel) was approved for medical use in the United States in December 2008.
+Adapalene/benzoyl peroxide (Epiduo Forte) with a stronger adapalene strength was approved for medical use in the United States in July 2015.
+Adapalene/benzoyl peroxide (Differin Epiduo Acne Gel) is an over-the-counter version of Epiduo Gel that was approved for medical use in the United States in May 2026.

 It is available as a generic medication.
 In 2023, it was the 319th most commonly prescribed medication in the United States, with more than 200,000 prescriptions.

 Medical uses

 Adapalene/benzoyl peroxide is indicated for the topical treatment of acne vulgaris.

 Side effects

 Commonly reported side effects include the following: